Grow Up: The Basics of How to Create a Thriving Urban Vertical Garden

 Once your vertical garden is up and growing, a little TLC will keep it thriving.
 Here are some quick care tips:

-• Water regularly: Vertical gardens tend to dry out faster, so keep an eye on moisture levels.
-You can use your finger or use a moisture meter keep track of the moisture and the soil.
+Water regularly: Vertical gardens tend to dry out faster, so monitor moisture levels.
+You can use your finger or a moisture meter to measure the moisture and soil.

-• Fertilize: Use an organic fertilizer to help boost growth and add nutrients to fruits, veggies and herbs.
+Fertilize: Use organic fertilizer to help boost growth and add nutrients to fruits, veggies, and herbs.

 Final Thoughts